GheaCRPI/Conjur-RCOS-F24/CONTRIBUTING.md

 It's easy to get started with Conjur and Docker:

 1. Install dependencies (as above)
-1. Clone this repository (on Windows use WSL to ensure line endings remain lf, github desktop will change line endings)
+1. Clone this repository (on Windows use command line to ensure line endings remain lf, github desktop will change line endings)
-1. Run the build script in your terminal:
+1. Run the build script in your terminal (bash):

    ```sh-session
    $ ./build.sh